pagkly/Zed/Investopedia3/Oil Price to Natural Gas Ratio.md

 Oil Price to Natural Gas Ratio
 ## What Is the Oil Price to Natural Gas Ratio?

-As its name suggests, the oil price to natural gas ratio is a [ratio](https://www.investopedia.com/terms/r/ratioanalysis.asp) in which the price of oil is the numerator and the price of natural gas is the denominator.
+As its name suggests, the oil price to natural gas ratio is a [[ratio]](https://www.investopedia.com/terms/r/ratioanalysis.asp) in which the price of oil is the numerator and the price of natural gas is the denominator.

-The purpose of the oil price to natural gas ratio is to capture the relative valuation of these two important [energy commodities](https://www.investopedia.com/energy-trading-4689668).
+The purpose of the oil price to natural gas ratio is to capture the relative valuation of these two important [[energy commodities]](https://www.investopedia.com/energy-trading-4689668).
 It is widely used by commodities traders, energy analysts, and investors.

 ### Key Takeaways